Size and fit

 Puma Vista History

 That historic goal immediately catapulted the Puma brand to elite status.
-In 1952, Puma followed up with the Super Atom, the world’s first football boot with screw-in studs.
+In 1952, Puma followed up with the Super Atom, the world’s first soccer cleat with screw-in studs.
 The Super Atom also featured the first Puma logo: the Dassler stripes joined into one, the Puma jumping into the letter D. All this marked the beginning of Puma’s highly successful and prolific heritage.

 1958 was another big year, as Puma introduced their trademark logo.
 The following year, Puma’s ever-iconic Formstrip appeared.
 Such symbols were embedded on the shoes that helped runners and athletes break world records.